fa7i3/Danceability-for-Spotify-Songs/README.md

 4. Easy Ensemble AdaBoost Classifier
 5. Deep Neural Network

 Multiple machine learning models were selected to determine which model would produce the highest accuracy.
 The Balanced Random Forest Classifier model and the Deep Neural Network model have the two highest accuracies of 80+%.
-Currently our models are unable to exceed an accuracy of 81%.
+Our models are currently unable to exceed an accuracy of 81%.
 Further improvements to the model and the preprocessing steps will be performed throughout the duration of the project.

 ### Steps
-To create the supervised model we followed these steps:
+The following steps summarize how we created supervised machine learning model:

 1. Split the data into input (X) and output (y) with danceability as the target feature
-2. Split the Data into Training and Testing
+2. Split the Data into Training and Testing (75%/25%)
 3. Oversample using the RandomOverSampler
 4. Define a model (e.g model = LogisticRegression())
-5. Train the model with model.fit(X,y).
+5. Train the model with model.fit(X_resampled,y_resampled)
-6. Make predictions with y_pred = model.predict(X).
+6. Make predictions with y_pred = model.predict(X_test)
-7. Validate the model with accuracy_score().
+7. Validate the model with balanced_accuracy_score() and classification_report()

-### Sample Machine Learning Model: Logistic Regression
+### Sample Results: Logistic Regression
 The accuracy scores and classification report for our Logistic Regression model are shown below:

 - Accuracy score = 0.76.
 This model has a 76% of accuracy at predicting danceability